hikvision-research/opera/README.md

 ## Citation

-If you find our work useful in your research, please consider citing:
+If you find our works useful in your research, please consider citing:
 ```BibTeX
 @inproceedings{shi2022end,
   title={End-to-End Multi-Person Pose Estimation with Transformers},